 Automate what you can

 If I spend every day repeating the same tasks, I am not feeling fulfilled.
 Many people, such as your employees, also don’t enjoy weeks of constant repetitive tasks.
 Always be looking for things that you can automate, and free up your team to better utilise their time.
+For example, checking and approving expense reports, manually following-up with leads, making customised reports for each client, etc.

 Encourage everyone around you to do the same.
 A small investment in extra time spent now, can pay off in big time savings in the future.